 PFDs can be found in all kinds of styles, and can cost from $20 up to $200 for specialized models.
 The main thing is to buy a Coast Guard-approved model which allows for mobility in the shoulders and arms.
 The basic $19.99 Buoy-O-Boy model is all you need, and it can be found at Canadian Tire.
 If you like flashy gear, you can visit the Mountain Equipment Co-op (MEC), or do the tour of sailing and outdoor stores to find a flashier model.
 After a few years of sailing, some members upgrade to kayak-style PFDs, which are less bulky and have pockets and places to clip things.

 There are several types of footwear to fit any budget.
 The cheapest is old running shoes but these will get wet and slippery in the boat.
 Non-slip boots will keep you upright and your feet dry.
-A further refinement is wetsuit boots, usually purchased from a windsurfing shop.
+A further refinement is wetsuit boots or "hiking" boots (specialized for sailing with reinforced arch area - helping you "hike" or hang over the side of the boat to keep it flat).
+Shopping sources can be MEC, Fogh, a marine outfitter, or a windsurfing shop.
 Something to consider buying next year or mid-season if you see a good sale.

 While most gloves do little to keep your hands warm (this is only a consideration in the early or late season), they do protect your hands from the sheets (sailing term for ropes) and help maintain your grip.
 Specialized sailing gloves are leather and fingertip-less with Velcro closures.
 Simple substitutes include cheap cycling gloves, rubber gloves, or cutoff gardening gloves.
 For those with chronically cold hands, neoprene gloves may be purchased from windsurfing shops, sailing shops, and some outdoor stores.

 Many of us wear cheap cycling gloves or grippy palmed work gloves.